Ayurvedic Nutrition

 Eating for Pitta Dosha

-Pitta's hot, sharp, and intense qualities need cooling, moderate, and calming foods.
-For a detailed food list and 7-day meal plan, see our complete Pitta diet guide.
+Pitta is hot, sharp and intense.
+The balance comes from cooling, moderate, calming food.
+For the full food list and a 7-day meal plan, see our complete Pitta diet guide.

 Best Foods for Pitta